Medicare in Farmington · San Juan County · New Mexico

 Is New Mexico Medicare Help connected to the government or Medicare?

 No. New Mexico Medicare Help is a licensed independent insurance agency and is not connected with or endorsed by the U.S. government or the federal Medicare program.
-For all of your options, contact Medicare.gov, 1-800-MEDICARE, or your State Health Insurance Assistance Program (SHIP).
+For all of your options, contact Medicare.gov or 1-800-MEDICARE.

 Talk to a local Farmington Medicare advisor